Auditor General - Reporting Fraud, Waste, and Abuse

 What are fraud, waste, and abuse?

-According to the Code of Virginia, the Office of Auditor General defines abuse, fraud, and waste as:
+According to the Code of Virginia, fraud, waste, and abuse are defined as:

 - "Fraud" means the intentional deception perpetrated by an individual or individuals, or an organization or organizations, either internal or external to Fairfax County Public Schools, that could result in a tangible or intangible benefit to themselves, others, or the locality or could cause detriment to others or the locality.
 Fraud includes a false representation of a matter of fact, whether by words or by conduct, by false or misleading statements, or by concealment of that which should have been disclosed, which deceives and is intended to deceive.